Instagram Ads Best Practices: The New Way to Advertise

 Instagram Take Over

-The beloved app, Instagram, will be celebrating its eighth birthday this coming October.
-If you’ve been on the internet at all lately, or especially if you spend time with teenagers, you know that Instagram has swept the world by storm.
-Already surpassing the popularity of Twitter, Snapchat and Facebook Messenger in the US, Instagram continues to grow.
+If you’ve been on the internet in recent years, you know that Instagram has swept the world by storm.
+Already surpassing the popularity of TikTok, Twitter, and Snapchat, Instagram continues to grow.
 While time spent on Facebook is higher by a few minutes than Instagram, Instagram still commands control of popularity, especially among the youth.

-But all that wasn’t enough for Instagram – now you can also watch and post videos of up to an hour.
+In recent years, they’ve expanded their offerings and users can now also watch and post videos up to an hour long.
 After conquering the followers and users of the aforementioned three social networks, Instagram looked for the next big thing, and what was that?
 Taking on the giant that is YouTube.

 What’s New with Instagram